SuiMachine/Unofficial-Twitch-Clip-Downloader/README.md

 # Unofficial Twitch Clip Downloader
 An unofficial tool to simply downloading clips from Twitch.

-This is now depricated, but you should check: https://github.com/lay295/TwitchDownloader
+This project is now abandoned, for alternative check: https://github.com/lay295/TwitchDownloader

 Credits
 -------